423s22/G3/README.md

 ## Using the application

-For now the in-devlopment application can be found at [heroku link here](link)
+For now the in-devlopment application can be found at our [development heroku app](https://etdvalidator-dev.herokuapp.com/)

 ## Development  Instructions